 The 'Valid_Scalars attribute is intended to make it easier to check the validity of scalar subcomponents of composite objects.
-It is defined for any prefix X that denotes an object.
-The value of this attribute is of the predefined type Boolean.
-X'Valid_Scalars yields True if and only if evaluation of P'Valid yields True for every scalar part P of X or if X has no scalar parts.
-It is not specified in what order the scalar parts are checked, nor whether any more are checked after any one of them is determined to be invalid.
-If the prefix X is of a class-wide type T'Class (where T is the associated specific type), or if the prefix X is of a specific tagged type T, then only the scalar parts of components of T are traversed; in other words, components of extensions of T are not traversed even if T'Class (X)'Tag /= T'Tag.
-The compiler will issue a warning if it can be determined at compile time that the prefix of the attribute has no scalar parts (e.g., if the prefix is of an access type, an interface type, an undiscriminated task type, or an undiscriminated protected type).
+The attribute is defined for any prefix P which denotes an object.
+Prefix P can be any type except for tagged private or Unchecked_Union types.
+The value of the attribute is of type Boolean.

+P'Valid_Scalars yields True if and only if the evaluation of C'Valid yields True for every scalar subcomponent C of P, or if P has no scalar subcomponents.
+Attribute 'Valid_Scalars is equivalent to attribute 'Valid for scalar types.

+It is not specified in what order the subcomponents are checked, nor whether any more are checked after any one of them is determined to be invalid.
+If the prefix P is of a class-wide type T'Class (where T is the associated specific type), or if the prefix P is of a specific tagged type T, then only the subcomponents of T are checked; in other words, components of extensions of T are not checked even if T'Class (P)'Tag /= T'Tag.

+The compiler will issue a warning if it can be determined at compile time that the prefix of the attribute has no scalar subcomponents.